WebAssembly/design/JS.md

 Otherwise, this function performs synchronous compilation of the TypedArray
 object:
-* The range of bytes compiled is the byte range subtended by the typed array object (starting at the first element and extending `length * BYTES_PER_ELEMENT`).
+* The range of bytes compiled is the byte range delimited by the typed array object (starting at the first element and extending `length * BYTES_PER_ELEMENT`).
 * The compiled bytes are first logically decoded into an AST according to [BinaryEncoding.md](BinaryEncoding.md) and then validated according to the rules